What's happening in Pittsburgh this weekend: 11 things to do

 Summer Concert Series

-Jim Donovan & Sun King Warriors and The Hawkeyes will perform at the South Park Amphitheater as part of the 2018 Allegheny County Summer Concert Series.
+Justin Fabus with special guest Frank Viera will perform at the South Park Amphitheater on July 20 as part of the 2018 Allegheny County Summer Concert Series.
 Hop Farm Brewing Company, Wood Stoked Oven, Pop Moe Kettle Corn and Chubba Bubba Ice Cream will also be at the event.

-Who's ready for a weekend of awesome performances?!
-Join us tonight at South Park and Sunday at Hartwood for an evening of unforgettable fun. #AlleghenyCountyParks #SummerConcerts pic.twitter.com/4qJcklzKR4— Allegheny County (@Allegheny_Co) July 13, 2018

 Dollar Bank will have free movies in several Pittsburgh parks through Aug.
 31.

-Saturday - "The Star" at Grandview Park in Mt.
-Washington and "Miles" at Riverview Park in Observatory Hill.
+Saturday - "Coco" at Grandview Park in Mt.
+Washington and "Kedi" at Riverview Park in Observatory Hill.

 T-minus one week until FREE Cinema in the Park events kick off for the summer!
 Find the full list of movies and where to watch them here: https://t.co/KgibaSa4fT pic.twitter.com/C1hSrjYot4— Pittsburgh Parks (@pittsburghparks) May 27, 2018